trueos/pcbsd/src-qt5/docs/controlpanel.rst

 PC-BSD® automatically creates a boot environment whenever it updates the operating system or installed software.
 In the example shown in
-:numref:`Figure %s: Managing Boot Environments <be1>`, there is an entry named *default* that represents the original installation and an entry that was created when the operating system was updated to patch level 20.
+:numref:`Figure %s: Managing Boot Environments <be1>`, there is an entry named *initial* that represents the original installation and an entry that was created when the operating system was updated to patch level 20.

 .. _be1: